System changes in Phaedusinae

 Gene trees thought to represent one to one phylogenies of taxa.
-Clades of gene trees regarded as genera.
+Clades of gene trees regarded as genera; this is an overlumping.
 Species not belonging to certain clades remain unassigned.

 Imbalance of ranks: In the new system for Japanese and Taiwanese groups former genera downgraded to subgenera, in the system for foreign groups subgenera elevated to genera.

 Characters of shell morphology, which are of decisive importance for species definitions, obviously without any importance for genus definitions.
 At least difficult to understand.